 What Is New In PHP 8?

 PHP 8.0 is a major update of the PHP language.
 It contains many new features and optimizations, including named arguments, union types, attributes, constructor property promotion, match expression, null safe operator, JIT, improvements in the type system, error handling, and consistency.

 PHP 8 Is Now Default For All HITS Client Sites

 Now that PHP 7.4 is no longer actively supported by the PHP team, HITS has switched the PHP version for all our servers and websites to PHP 8.
 PHP 8 has been made sufficiently stable with our servers, platform, and framework powering our client sites thanks to our extensive testing.
 The switchover was instant, and we have since tested each of our client sites to ensure that they are all playing nice.

 When PHP 7.0 was released, it claimed to be twice as fast as PHP 5.6.
 Now, PHP 8 is 64% faster than PHP 7.0 – meaning that it smashes the previous benchmark out of the water.

 PHP 8 Is The Recommended Version In WordPress

 Since the last update to WordPress, PHP 8 has been set as the recommended version for all WordPress instances.
 While legacy is still in place for versions under this, they will soon be removed in future builds of WordPress.

 We hope you like the new performance results of PHP 8 as much as we do!

-If you’re not already a HITS client, and you’d like to find out more about how we can help you with our best-practice website solutions using WordPress and the latest PHP 8 call us now.
+If you’re not already a HITS client, and you’d like to learn more about how we can help you with our best-practice website solutions using WordPress and the latest PHP 8, call us now.